Learning to Counterfactually Explain Recommendations: Introduction

 \section{Introduction}

 Today's recommender systems need to fulfill a wide range of needs from users.
 One increasingly important demand is to explain the recommendation results that users receive.
-In the literature on explainable recommender system, one of the most popular approaches is \textit{item-based collaborative filtering}, which explains the recommended item by showing a set of items relevant to it.
+In the literature on explainable recommender system, one of the most popular approaches is \textit{item-based collaborative filtering}, \ie ``You receive the recommendation of A because you visited item B, C, and D.'' It explains the recommended item by showing a set of items similar to it.
 The logic is simple and easy to deploy.

-However, there are two limitations in the item-based collaborative filtering logic.
-Consider the conventional explanation ``You receive the recommendation of A because you visited item B, C, and D.'' \textit{First}, the causal link is missing, \ie how did visiting B, C, and D lead to the recommendation of A?
+However, there are three limitations in the item-based collaborative filtering logic. \textit{First}, the causal link is missing, \ie how did visiting B, C, and D lead to the recommendation of A?
 Without a more explicitly stated logic, users might not be satisfied. \textit{Second}, the technical claim is more or less questionable.
 Did the model truly make the decision \textit{solely} based on the item relevance?
 This is unlikely to be true in today's complex recommender system.
-Therefore the explanations might lead to doubts from the users or even potential legal accountability.
+Therefore the explanations might lead to doubts from the users or even potential legal accountability. \textit{Third}, this explanation does not give users any information about how to change the recommendations they receive-if they dislike them-by behaving differently in the future.